IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ##### 2:4.Y1.4.2.1 Trigger Events

-The Receiver receives a Store Multimedia Report Bundle message.
+The Receiver receives a Store Multimedia Report Bundle Request message.

 ##### 2:4.Y1.4.2.2 Message Semantics

 This message is an HTTP POST response.
 The Sender is the User Agent.
 The Receiver is the Origin Server.

-The Receiver returns an HTTP Status code appropriate to the processing outcome, conforming to the transaction specification requirements as specified in [http://hl7.org/fhir/http.html#transaction](http://hl7.org/fhir/http.html#transaction) to the Sender.
+The Receiver returns an HTTP Status code appropriate to the processing outcome, conforming to the transaction specification requirements in [http://hl7.org/fhir/http.html#transaction](http://hl7.org/fhir/http.html#transaction) to the Sender.
 This enables the Sender to know the outcome of processing the FHIR transaction, and the identities assigned to the resources by the Receiver.

 The Receiver shall construct a Bundle, with `type` set to `transaction-response`, that contains one entry for each entry in the request, in the same order as received, with the `Bundle.entry.response.outcome` indicating the results of processing the entry warnings such as PartialFolderContentNotProcessed.
 The Receiver shall comply with FHIR [http://hl7.org/fhir/bundle.html#transaction-response](http://hl7.org/fhir/bundle.html#transaction-response) and [http://hl7.org/fhir/http.html#transaction-response](http://hl7.org/fhir/http.html#transaction-response).

 To indicate success, the Receiver shall return an HTTP status `200`.
 The Receiver shall include in the HTTP response header the `location` element, and the `etag` element if the Receiver supports FHIR resource versioning.

-The `Bundle.entry.response.status` shall be `201` to indicate the Resource has been created,
+The `Bundle.entry.response.status` shall be `201` to indicate the Resource has been created.

 The Receiver shall not send a success response until the multimedia report is completely processed and persisted as appropriate to the Receiver configuration.

-An informative StructureDefinition is outlined for [IMR Store Multimedia Report Bundle Message](StructureDefinition-imr-store-multimedia-report-bundle.html).
+An informative StructureDefinition is fout at [IMR Store Multimedia Report Bundle Message](StructureDefinition-imr-store-multimedia-report-bundle.html).

 ##### 2:4.Y1.4.2.3 Expected Actions